bzdzb/ezenv/docs/install.rst

 ===============
 To install simply set ``INSTALL_DIR`` to where you would like to install.
-This should probably be somewhere in your ``PATH`` or you can add it to your path using the optional steps shown in the "**Add INSTALL_DIR to your PATH**" section below.
+This should probably be somewhere in your ``PATH`` or you can add it to your path using the optional steps shown in the "**Adding INSTALL_DIR to your PATH**" section below.

 Installation
 ------------